 GSI Selection Timeline

 Faculty review applications for positions in their courses and indicate their un-ranked preferences.
 They are also asked to indicate whether they regard any applicants as unqualified and why.
-A committee comprised of the Associate Director and the Department Administrator review the faculty preferences and determine the appointments.

 Successful applicants are notified by the Program.
 After all of the positions are filled, the Program will post a notice informing candidates that the selection process is complete.
 Applicant inquiries should be directed to firstname.lastname@example.org .